bobbingwide/oik-magnetic-poetry/readme.txt

 First version developed for "My Favourite Block", a lightning talk by Herb Miller.

 == Changelog ==
 = 0.2.0 =
+* Changed: Refactored to load block.json from the block's src folder.

+= 0.2.0 =
 * Changed: Refactored to be compatible with WordPress 5.8.
 Built using wp-scripts #4
 * Tested: With WordPress 5.8 and WordPress Multi Site